 Cats may be attracted to your property because your trash cans are not properly sealed.
 As a result, they may be able to smell your food waste and are on your property trying to get at it.
 This could also lead to stray cats (and other pests like rats and raccoons) trying to enter your trash cans.

 Practice proper waste disposal and be careful with your trash.
 If possible, do not leave your trash outside until your garbage collectors come to take it.
 Invest in thick trash bags that are difficult for cats and other vermin to rip open.
 Buy trash cans or receptacles that have tight lids or ones that are difficult for small animals to get into.
-Ideally, your trash bins can seal in its scent to avoid unwanted attention.
+Ideally, your trash bins can seal in their scent to avoid unwanted attention.

 Talk to Your Neighbors